Healthy Autumn Squash Soup

 Healthy Autumn Squash Soup by 2sistersrecipes.com

-Keep in mind, the only prep work needed to make this soup is peeling and chopping the vegetables.
+Keep in mind, that the only prep work needed to make this soup is peeling and chopping the vegetables.
 The rest is easy!

-Ingredients Needed for our Autumn Squash Soup
+Ingredients Overview for our Autumn Squash Soup

 • olive oil – to saute the vegetables.

 • butternut squash – I found a package of pre-cut butternut at Trader Joe’s.
+It’s a 12-ounce bag, about 3 cups.

 • potatoes – one sweet potato and one Idaho potato.